JustJhong609/School-Management/README.md

-FEATURES
-Dormitory Management
-Student Examination
-Attendance Module
-Timetable Module
-Online Payment Acceptance (PayPal and Stripe)
-Reports Module
-Check Student Result with PIN
-Dark Theme Feature and RTL
-Assignment Module
-Study Material Module
-Academic Syllabus Module
-Online Student Admission Module
-Help Desk Features for Student Translation/Localization
-Import-Module
-Subject Management
-Online Enrollments
-Helpful Links
-SMS Alerts
-Manage Moral Talks
-Live Search Student
-Beautiful Statistical Dashboard
-Transportation Management
-School Holidays
-Right to Left Features for Arabic Student
-Online Payment acceptance of FEE
-Document Management
-Class Management Module
-Backup Management
-Export Module
-Settings Module
-Beautiful Dashboard Widget
-SMS API
+The system offers a comprehensive suite of features, including Dormitory Management, Student Examination, and an Attendance Module, along with a Timetable Module for streamlined scheduling.
+It supports Online Payment Acceptance through PayPal and Stripe and provides a robust Reports Module.
+Students can check their results using a PIN, and the platform includes a Dark Theme and RTL (Right-to-Left) support, catering to Arabic students.
+Additional features include an Assignment Module, Study Material Module, and Academic Syllabus Module, along with an Online Student Admission Module and Help Desk Features for student support.
+The system offers Translation and Localization, an Import Module, and efficient Subject Management.
+It also supports Online Enrollments, provides Helpful Links, and enables SMS Alerts.
+The platform manages Moral Talks, offers a Live Search Student feature, and presents a Beautiful Statistical Dashboard.
+Transportation Management, School Holidays, and advanced Right-to-Left features enhance usability.
+It facilitates Online Fee Payment, Document Management, Class Management, and Backup Management.
+Export and Settings Modules, a Beautiful Dashboard Widget, and SMS API integration further elevate the system's functionality and user experience.

+BUilt using PHP, MySQL, jQuery, and other open tools.